PennyLaneAI/pennylane/doc/API/overview.rst

 * :meth:`~.Device.post_apply`: for any setup/code that must be executed after applying operations.

-* :meth:`~.Device.pre_expectations`: for any setup/code that must be executed before measuring observables.
+* :meth:`~.Device.pre_expval`: for any setup/code that must be executed before measuring observables.

-* :meth:`~.Device.post_expectations`: for any setup/code that must be executed after measuring observables.
+* :meth:`~.Device.post_expval`: for any setup/code that must be executed after measuring observables.

 .. warning:: In advanced cases, the :meth:`~.Device.execute` method may be overwritten, to provide complete flexibility for handling device execution.
 However, this may have unintended side-effects and is not recommended - if possible, try implementing a suitable subset of the methods provided above.